Originally published by BtoBlog, January 3, 2012.

 It’s easy for SMEs to get stymied by the notion that they must come up with big ideas.
-Encourage SMEs to think about the customer pain points or product performance issues.
+Encourage SMEs to think about customer pain points or product performance issues.
 Then ask them to identify one particular building block or ingredient within that broad topic that might be useful.
-Finally, urge them to explain that single piece of the puzzle as if talking to a neighbor across the back fence.
+Finally, urge them to explain that single piece of the puzzle as if talking to a neighbour across the back fence.
 Point out to SMEs that great content already exists at their desks, on their workbenches and in their labs.

 Provide a template

 Make SMEs’ job easy by developing a fill-in-the-blanks template.
 In their book “Content Rules,” Ann Handley and C.C.
 Chapman describe how content managers at Kodak have developed what is essentially a fill-in-the-blanks template for SMEs.
 By answering the template questions, even a nervous newbie contributor can produce a passable draft blog post.

 Find some samples you consider particularly effective.
 Analyze what makes them so.
 Then share those pointers with SMEs in a workshop setting.
 Better yet, take content SMEs have already developed and show them how it can be sliced and diced into a webinar and a few blog posts.

 Appeal to their competitive instincts

 Try to identify competing organizations where SMEs are contributing to content development—and building their personal brands in the process.
 Once you get SMEs involved, you might foster friendly internal competition by publicizing whose tweets, posts, videos or white papers are gaining the most downloads and social sharing.
 Buy the top performer lunch once a month.
 Treat the top three to a gift card once each quarter.